-ents If people have greatly limited life experiences, it's really not informed me choice just to tell people what their options are. Ε Mary Kay Kennedy Ō Integration is not inclusion.
-Inclusion is about being welcomed and a lder sense of belonging into a community. اور Jennifer Lewin Stakeho One of the primary challenges is ensuring that we are not creating ita one-size-fits-all solutions.
+ents If people have greatly limited life experiences, it's really not informed choice just to tell people what their options are.
+Mary Kay Kennedy er Corr Integration is not inclusion.
+Inclusion is about being welcomed and a sense of belonging into a community.
+Stakeholder Jennifer Lewin e PC One of the primary challenges is ensuring that we are not creating one- tak size-fits-all solutions.
 People have a full spectrum of needs.
-We 0, must have a full spectrum of solutions.
+We must Ŋ have a full spectrum of solutions.
 Sandra Gerdes